Until Dawn: Plot

-During a party at her lodge on Blackwood Mountain, a cruel prank causes Hannah Washington (Ella Lentini) to run into the woods.
-Hannah's twin sister Beth (also Lentini) finds her, but the two are pursued by a flamethrower-wielding stranger (Larry Fessenden), resulting in them falling off a cliff's edge.
-No bodies are found by the police and the sisters are declared missing.
+During a party at her family's lodge on Blackwood Mountain, a cruel prank causes Hannah Washington (Ella Lentini) to flee into the woods.
+Hannah's twin sister Beth (also Lentini) finds her, but the two are pursued by a flamethrower-wielding stranger (Larry Fessenden), resulting in them falling off a cliff.
+Despite a search, their bodies are never found and they are declared missing.

-A year later, Hannah and Beth's brother Josh (Rami Malek) invites the group from the previous partyHannah's friend Sam Giddings (Hayden Panettiere), Josh's friend Chris Hartley (Noah Fleiss), Chris' mutual love interest Ashley Brown (Galadriel Stineman), new couple Emily Davis (Nichole Sakura) and Matt Taylor (Jordan Fisher), Emily's ex-boyfriend Mike Munroe (Brett Dalton), and Mike's new girlfriend Jessica Riley (Meaghan Martin)back to the lodge.
-Despite tensions between members of the group and reservations about returning after the tragedy that occurred, all seven accept Josh's invitation.
-Each member of the group arrives at the lodge through a cable car before engaging in separate activities on the mountain.
+A year later, Hannah and Beth's brother Josh (Rami Malek) invites the group from the previous party—Hannah's friend Sam Giddings (Hayden Panettiere), Josh's friend Chris Hartley (Noah Fleiss), Chris' crush Ashley Brown (Galadriel Stineman), couple Emily Davis (Nichole Sakura) and Matt Taylor (Jordan Fisher), Emily's ex-boyfriend Mike Munroe (Brett Dalton), and Mike's new girlfriend Jessica Riley (Meaghan Martin)—back to the lodge.
+Despite tensions between members of the group and reservations about returning after the previous year's events, all seven accept Josh's invitation.
+Each member of the group arrives at the lodge via cable car before engaging in separate activities on the mountain.

-As the night progresses, Mike and Jessica tryst at a guest cabin, where she is abducted by an unseen figure.
-Mike's pursuit of her attacker leads him to an abandoned sanatorium, which contains information about a 1952 cave-in on the mountain that trapped a group of miners.
-Mike will either find Jessica dead or alive, but the elevator she is found in will fall, convincing Mike she is dead.
+As the night progresses, Mike and Jessica tryst at a guest cabin, where Jessica is abducted by an unseen figure.
+Mike pursues her captor to an abandoned sanatorium, where he uncovers documents detailing a 1952 cave-in that trapped a group of miners.
+Mike finds Jessica either dead or alive, but the elevator she is in plummets, leading him to believe she has died.
 Meanwhile, Josh, Ashley, Chris, and Sam find themselves terrorized by a masked man in the lodge.
-Josh is bisected in a torture device set up by the masked man, who then pursues Sam through the building's lower levels.
-The masked man's torment of the friends culminates with Chris being ordered to shoot Ashley or himself under the threat of them both being killed by giant saw blades.
-Matt and Emily, having been alerted to the masked man's presence, discover that the cable car has been locked; instead, the two head to a radio tower to request help.
-The request is successfully received, but the responder states that the group will not be rescued until dawn due to a storm.
+Josh is seemingly killed after being bisected in a torture device set up by the masked man, who then pursues Sam through the lodge's lower levels.
+The man later orders Chris to shoot Ashley or himself under the threat of both of them being killed by large saw blades.
+Matt and Emily, having been alerted to the masked man's attack, discover that the cable car has been locked; instead, the two head to a radio tower to request help.
+Although their signal is received, they are informed that no rescue can occur until dawn due to a storm.
 An unknown creature causes the radio tower to collapse into the mines, separating Matt and Emily.
-Looking for a way out, Emily stumbles upon the location where Beth and Hannah fell, with Beth's severed head located nearby.
-She later is chased by the creature on her way out of the mines.
+Emily stumbles across the site where Hannah and Beth fell the previous year, and, to her horror, finds Beth's severed head nearby.
+She is later chased by the creature out of the mines.